Rebekah Kolstad: College

-Kolstad began her college ice hockey career with the North Dakota Fighting Hawks women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I in the 2015–16 season.
-After the University of North Dakota abruptly ended its women's ice hockey program in the 2016–17 season, she joined the Minnesota State Mavericks women's ice hockey program in her hometown of Mankato, Minnesota for the 2017–18 and 2018–19 seasons.
-She started playing professional ice hockey in 2019, joining the KRS Vanke Rays.
+After the University of North Dakota abruptly ended its women's ice hockey program after the 2016–17 season, she joined the Minnesota State Mavericks women's ice hockey program in her hometown of Mankato, Minnesota for the 2017–18 and 2018–19 seasons.
+Kolstad saw her best offensive season in her senior year, recording 17 points in 35 games and she had a career high 70 shots on goal, and finishing second on the team in goals.
+She was named to the WCHA All-Academic team for both seasons with the Mavericks.